enterspeedhq/enterspeed-docs/docs/getting-started/intro.md

 We do this by using our Schema designer.
 Here you can combine data from multiple sources and select which data you want to be available to the front-end.

-Once the data is transformed it gets stored in a high-performance Redis database across multiple geographical regions.
+Once the data is transformed it gets stored in a high-performance Redis database that can be stored across multiple geographical regions.

 **_[Go to the Transforming data section.](../transform)_**